 P. Town Boyz have also had the honor of performing as the “Youth Host Drum” at the White Fish Bay POW WOW in Ontario, Canada, and at the Honor the Youth Leadership Conference & POW WOW in Red Lake, Minnesota.

 In 2006, P. Town Boys were invited by Robby Romero and the United Nations Permanent Forum on Indigenous Issues to perform at the General Assembly Hall and Cultural Event at the United Nations Headquarters in New York City, New York.
 With their unique and powerful vocal style, they performed to Indigenous Delegates, World Leaders, and United Nations Officials during the opening ceremony of the Second International Decade of the World’s Indigenous Peoples.
 That fall the PTBZ opened for Red Thunder at the Creek Nations “Native Music Festival” in Tulsa, Oklahoma.

 In 2007, the highly anticipated P. Town Boyz self-titled debut CD of original songs was released in Indian Country, and digitally on iTunes and other online music stores.
+The cover feature a painting by Ojibwa artist Joe Geshick (1943-2009).
 In support of their debut release, PTBZ hit the road on their 2007 “Pow Wow Trail” tour with a live performance and interview on WOJB Radio during the Honor The Earth Traditional Pow Wow, and winning numerous singing and drum awards.
 The PTBZ debut was produced by Robby Romero for Eagle Thunder Records and was featured in the 2008 issue of Indian Country Today’s – “Pow Wow” Magazine.

 The PTBZ joined Robby Romero and an ensemble of Indigenous musicians from around the world singing and drumming on Robby's single ALL OUR COLORS.